-Well, we have a short case study that we hope will enlighten you as to why you should implement AMP.
-A special thank you to Carol at Fidose of Reality for being our “guinea pig” for this and allowing us to show her data so you can see the impact AMP can have!
+A special thank you to Carol at Fidose of Reality for being our “guinea pig” for our AMP case study and allowing us to show her data so you can see the impact AMP can have!

 First we clearly need to see what was going on before AMP was included on the website – this way you can see the “before” and “after”.
 You of course will not need to do this – we just want to prove how quickly this can happen for you!